mzehnde/Skribble-Project-II/README.md

 > https://api.scribital.com/v1/access/login

 First of all you have to be logged in, in order to use the API of Skribble.
 To do that, a valid Profile has to exist.
-You need to specify your username and api-key directly in the code in the Main Class on Line 53 (subject to change).
+If you haven't already, you need to specify your username and api-key directly in the code in the Main Class on Line 20.
 To Log yourself in, a new instance of User has to be created with your username and api-key.
 After that, the loginUser() function will be called on that created instance.
 A request to the API of Skribble will be sent and you will be logged in.
 You receive a token for verification and are able to work with Skribbles API.

 ## 2. Create a Signature-Request